leafsigh/Reinforcement-Learning/README.md

 # Dynamic Programming
 Currently working on multiple dynamic programming algorithms in MDPs.

-- Has finished nxn GridWorld Problem in 4.1 Policy Evaluation of *Reinforcement Learning: An Introduction*
+- Has finished **NxN GridWorld Problem** in 4.1 Policy Evaluation of *Reinforcement Learning: An Introduction*
-- Currently working on Car Rental problem by Policy Iteration
+- Currently working on **Car Rental problem by Policy Iteration**